Customize your own homemade Flavored Simple Syrups.

-One of the easiest ways to sweeten up your drinks and add some extra flavor to your desserts, is by making your own plain or flavored simple syrups.
+One of the easiest ways to sweeten up your drinks and add some extra flavor to your desserts is by making your own plain or flavored simple syrups.

-The wonderful thing about making your own flavored simple syrups is that you can take just about any fruit, herb or spice and experiment until your plum tuckered.
-Plus you can also try the different sugars or sweeteners with all of the different sweet notes to give the syrup a different flavor and even color.
+The wonderful thing about making your own flavored simple syrups is that you can take just about any fruit, herb or spice, and experiment until your plum tuckered.
+Plus, you can also try the different sugars or sweeteners with all of the different sweet notes to give the syrup a different flavor and even color.

-If you need more inspiration, you can check out these great recipes from Saveur, I’m thinking of the chili spiked one myself.
+If you need more inspiration, you can check out these great recipes from Saveur, I’m thinking of the chili-spiked one myself.

 Think of what you are wanting to use it for and flavor the syrups accordingly.

 Can you buy simple syrup at the store?

 Yes!
 Here’s where you can buy simple syrup:

 - At your local grocery store, usually found in the cocktail mixer aisle.